Andreas Thorstensson

 Andreas Thorstensson (born 29 January 1979) is a Swedish entrepreneur, web developer, video game developer and former professional gamer of Counter-Strike, playing under the in-game name bds.
 Having worked alongside Alexander T. Müller-Rodic as one of two managing directors for the professional electronic sports organization SK Gaming from 2001 to 2009, he created a popular social platform for gaming enthusiasts to congregate and to introduce a stronger awareness to a wider audience.
 Of Thorstensson's achievements, he is well known for his gaming tools and articles about the Counter-Strike netcode and also for Frag or Die, the single-most downloaded Counter-Strike video to date.

 He is widely regarded as one of the most influential innovators for esports, having assisted with establishing standards for player management and gaming communities.
 Beyond his esports career, he is well known for his many startups such as SPRAYdio, XSReality, ESN, Toborrow, EQT Ventures and Popdog.
-Since May 2020, Thorstensson has been actively involved with video game development, with his current project being a free-to-play football video game called Goals.
+Since May 2020, Thorstensson has been actively involved with video game development, with his most recent project being the 2026 free-to-play football video game Goals.